luxonis/depthai-hardware/docs/source/pages/guides/getting-started-with-iot.rst

 #.
 Install the **ESP-IDF**, `instructions here <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html#installation-step-by-step>`__.
 #.
 After setting up the `environmental variables <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html#step-4-set-up-the-environment-variables>`__, you can build any demo from the `esp32-spi-message-demo <https://github.com/luxonis/esp32-spi-message-demo>`__ repository with :code:`idf.py build`.
 #.
 After building, you can flash your ESP32 using :code:`idf.py -p PORT flash monitor` (replace :code:`PORT` with the ESP32 port, eg. :code:`/dev/ttyUSB0`).
 You might need to change the permission of the port with :code:`sudo chmod 777 PORT` so idf.py can access it.
 #.
 After flashing the ESP32, you can start the pipeline.
-If you have used a demo ESP32 code, you should run the corresponding python script from `gen2-spi demos <https://github.com/luxonis/depthai-experiments/tree/master/gen2-spi>`__.
+If you have used a demo ESP32 code, you should run the corresponding python script that's inside the demo folder.

 .. include::  /pages/includes/footer-short.rst